 Wallflowers (Erysimum), are commonly grown as a spring bedding plant.
 Most wallflowers are biennial, and are grown from seed in late spring and then planted out in autumn (you can buy bare-root wallflower plants for autumn planting).
 They flower the following March, offering a splash of colour when there’s little else in bloom.
+They combine beautifully with spring bulbs.

 Perennial wallflowers are also available, and have become increasingly popular in recent years.
 Varieties such as ‘Bowles’s Mauve’ and ‘Winter Orchid’ flower almost continually throughout the year, making them great value in small gardens.
 Perennial wallflowers are a great source of nectar, so can provide a reliable source of food for pollinators over a long season.